List of Main Street Programs in the United States: Montana

 Montana Main Street Program was established in 2005 as a collaborative effort between the Community Development Division and the Montana Office of Tourism at the Department of Commerce.
 Three pilot projects for the program were selected in 2006: Anaconda, Polson, and Red Lodge.
-Joining them a few years latter were Libby, STevensville, Butte, and Livingston to bring the total up to seven.
+Joining them a few years later were Libby, STevensville, Butte, and Livingston to bring the total up to seven.
 In 2013 Governor Steve Bullock brought together the Community Development Division of the Montana Office of Tourism and the Montana Department of Commerce in a new effort to help revitalize historic downtowns in Montana, after the Montana Main Street Program had been cut in the 2013 Legislative Session.
 At the time twenty-one communities were participating in the program.